quintin-dev/JavaScript-Mini_Projects-Pyramid_Generator/README.md

 ## Disclaimer

-This project is a standalone exercise for learning and practice purposes.
-Contributions are welcome to improve or extend the project.
+This project is part of the **JavaScript Algorithms and Data Structures Projects** on freeCodeCamp.
+The original project tutorial can be found [here](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/).

+_Don't forget to star ⭐ this repo is you liked or found it useful_